Appropriate Behavior: Reception

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 97% based on 62 reviews, with an average rating of 7.2/10.
 The website's critics consensus reads, "Warm, funny, and quietly profound, Appropriate Behavior serves as a thoroughly compelling calling card for writer, director, and star Desiree Akhavan."
-On Metacritic, which assigns a weighted mean rating out of 100 reviews from film critics, the film holds an average score of 73, based on 19 reviews, indicating "generally favorable" reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 73 out of 100, based on 19 critics, indicating "generally favorable" reviews.

-David Rooney in his review for The Hollywood Reporter praised the film by saying that "The promise of fresh cultural perspectives gives way to a more amorphous slice of contemporary romantic angst comedy."
-Ryan Gilbey wrote in the New Statesman that Akhavan is "a whiz (sic) at writing characters whose life seems to extend beyond their brief screentime."
-Katie Walsh of Indiewire gave the film a grade of B+, saying that "Funny, unique, and entirely inappropriate, Appropriate Behavior is a supremely satisfying and irreverent take on the New York rom-com."
+David Rooney in his review for The Hollywood Reporter praised the film by saying, "The promise of fresh cultural perspectives gives way to a more amorphous slice of contemporary romantic angst comedy."
+Ryan Gilbey wrote in the New Statesman that Akhavan is "a whiz [sic] at writing characters whose life seems to extend beyond their brief screentime."
+Katie Walsh of IndieWire gave the film a grade of B+, saying, "Funny, unique, and entirely inappropriate, Appropriate Behavior is a supremely satisfying and irreverent take on the New York rom-com."